Yaman-Sa/Zen_City_Bike_Rental/03_Analysis_and_Predictions.md

 * Overwhelming Electric Dominance: Electric bikes represent the vast majority of the volume at 87.69%.
 This massive preference suggests that users heavily prioritize speed, ease of travel, and reduced physical effort for their trips, which aligns with a commuter-heavy user base.
 * Classic Bikes Relegated to Niche: Classic mechanical bikes account for just 12.31% of total rides.
 This indicates they are likely utilized either as a budget-conscious alternative, for shorter leisure trips, or as a backup option when electric bike availability is low at specific stations, or special events like the `spring fistival` I encountered and other Orphaned stations , further check is required.
   ** analysis: 1: classis Bikes in orphaned stations (events that count towards using classic bikes, these events count towards the Oprphaned stations we mentioned in file `02_Data_Cleaning_and_Wrangling` )
-               2: stations where it was used: could it be that the stations are moving toward full electric support? , if the bikes are distributed such as  that the majority in less crowded stations? , if not could it be truely as alternative cheapr option? .
+               2: stations where it was used: could it be that the stations are moving toward full electric support? , if the bikes are distributed such as  that the majority in less crowded stations? , if not could it be truely as alternative cheaper option? .

 * Operational Implication: Given that nearly 9 out of 10 rides rely on electric models, logistics teams must focus heavily on battery charging infrastructure, efficient station rotation, and proactive maintenance of motorized components to prevent fleet downtime.